theohbrothers/PSModulePublisher/README.md

 ### Continuous Integration (CI)

-The project includes PowerShell cmdlets and CI remote templates for executing the project's build, test, and publish steps for PowerShell modules.
+The project provides PowerShell [cmdlets](#via-cmdlets), as well as [CI remote templates](#via-submodule-and-ci-remote-templates) for executing the project's build, test, and publish steps for PowerShell modules.

 #### via Cmdlets